gkochera/cargo-management-api/README.md

 |PATCH|/loads/:load_id|Change Only Some Details of a Specific Load| When Load is embarked upon a Boat | - | Yes |
 |DELETE|/loads/:load_id|Delete a Specific Load| When Load is embarked upon a Boat | - | - |

+### Parameters

+`:load_id` refers to the assigned `id` of the `Load` element in the database which is returned in the JSON body after a Load is created or a list of loads is requested.

 ### Sample Request Body

 ```JSON